AlibabaCloudDocs/cas/intl.en-US/Install Certificates/Install certificates to servers/Install SSL certificates on IIS servers.md

 -   An IIS server is installed and port 443 is enabled on your IIS server.
 This port is the default port for the HTTPS service.
 -   The OpenSSL tool is installed.
 -   An SSL certificate is downloaded for your IIS server.
-For more information about how to download SSL certificates, see[Download certificates](/intl.en-US/Install Certificates/Download certificates.md).
+For more information about how to download SSL certificates, see [Download certificates](/intl.en-US/Install Certificates/Download certificates.md).

     **Note:** When you apply for an SSL certificate, you must select **Automatic** for CSR Generation.
 If you select **Manual**, no certificate file is generated.
 You must find **Other** in the Server Type column, download the CRT certificate file, and then run the openssl command to convert the format of the certificate file from CRT to PFX.